awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 ## Determining Whether a Request is Allowed or Denied<a name="policy-eval-denyallow"></a>

 When a request is made, the AWS service decides whether a given request should be allowed or denied\.
 The evaluation logic follows these rules:
-+ By default, all requests are denied\. \(In general, requests made using the account credentials for resources in the account are always allowed\.\)
++ By default, all requests are denied\. \(In general, requests made using the AWS account root user credentials for resources in the account are always allowed\.\)
 + An explicit allow overrides this default\.
 + An explicit deny overrides any allows\.